PA1 Bluetooth speaker banks on being music to crowd's ears

 Battery-powered Bluetooth speakers are great for those who like to share their sounds with friends while out and about, but can't always satisfy when streaming music in the kitchen or living room.
 If your wireless audio needs lean more towards semi-permanent placement than portability, you may find that upmarket looks, room-filling output and quality audio tend to go hand in hand with a rather large price tag.
 This is something that the folks from the Studio Proper design house in Melbourne, Australia are looking to address with the PA1 wall-mounted Bluetooth speaker.

 Work on the PA1 began at the beginning of this year, with the aim of creating stylish, sonically-rich wireless speakers that didn't come with a high-end price tag.
-"We were looking to design a speaker that could best compliment our existing range of products, which predominantly means our wall accessories," the company's Melita Yuen tells Gizmag.
+"We were looking to design a speaker that could best compliment our existing range of products, which predominantly means our wall accessories," a company spokesperson tells Gizmag.
 "We looked at incorporating a battery pack in the conceptual phase, but opted against it due to the restrictions it would have on overall sound performance."

 After tweaking and testing six prototypes, the wall-outlet-powered pre-production PA1 features Bluetooth 2.1 wireless technology that supports HSP, HFP, A2DP, AVRCP, ACC, PBAP, SPP and OPP profiles.
 A power switch in the machined T9 aluminum outer housing is also used to pair with Bluetooth-capable source devices, and the speaker "remembers" the last five paired devices.
 It's also capable of pairing up with another PA1 for wireless stereo audio from a single source.

 Though streaming limitations of Bluetooth are unlikely to cause high fidelity merriment among audiophiles, other wireless options would have added significantly to the price of the PA1.